-4.2.2 pcu_sock Interface to OsmoBTS
+4.2.2 pcu sock Interface to OsmoBTS/OsmoBSC

-The interface towards OsmoBTS is called pcu_sock and implemented as a set of non-standardized primitives over a unix domain socket.
-The default file system path for this socket is /tmp/pcu_bts.
+The interface towards OsmoBTS/OsmoBSC is called pcu_sock and implemented as a set of non-standardized primitives over a unix domain socket.
+The default file system path for this socket is $/tmp/pcu_bts$.

-The PCU socket can be changed on both OsmoBTS and OsmoPCU to a different file/path name, primarily to permit running multiple independent BTS+PCU pairs on a single Linux machine without having to use filesystem namespaces or other complex configurations.
+The PCU socket path can be freely configured to a different file/path name, primarily to permit running multiple independent BTS+PCU (or BSC+PCU) pairs on a single Linux machine without having to use filesystem namespaces or other complex configurations.

-If you change the PCU socket path on OsmoBTS by means of the pcu-socket VTY configuration command, you must ensure to make the identical change on the OsmoPCU side.
+If you change the PCU socket path on OsmoBTS/OsmoBSC by means of the pcu-socket VTY configuration command, you must ensure to make the identical change on the OsmoPCU side.